 The picturesque village of Turtuk is the last major settlement of India before the Line of Control beyond which lies Pakistan controlled Gilgit-Baltistan region.
 In fact, Turtuk was under Pakistan’s control until the 1971 Indo-Pak war where it came under Indian governance.
 Thus, correctly referred to as the ‘village divided by a border.’
 Not just the name, the village itself is one of a kind.

 A dying language still kept alive

 The inhabitants of Turtuk speak a very interesting language known as Balti.
 It is a mix of Persian and old Tibetan.
-Though considerable number of speakers across the border speak Balti, the language is finding fewer takers amongst the newer generations.
+Though a considerable number of speakers across the border speak Balti, the language is finding fewer takers amongst the newer generations.
 Balti language uses old Tibetan sounds no longer used in modern Tibetan.
 So, ready to learn a new lingual?

 The uniquely impressive geography of Turtuk is another reason for its seclusion from the outer world other than the government restrictions around the time of the war.
 Cushioned by the Karakoram mountains, the village is an extraordinary trek from the nearby villages like Hundar.
 The deserts, rocky roads and crabby mountains make it difficult for tourists to navigate.
 Exposed to this kind of extensive seclusion, Turtuk continues to be an untouched pearl in the northwestern region of Ladakh.